 In some regions, El Niño conditions are associated with higher temperatures and prolonged heat events.
 This can affect cast and crew welfare, increase fatigue, reduce productivity and place additional demands on welfare and medical provision.

 Regions already vulnerable to drought conditions may experience elevated wildfire risk.
-Productions filming in rural, woodland or grassland environments should remain alert to rapidly changing conditions and possible restrictions on access.
+Productions filming in rural, woodland or grassland environments should remain alert to rapidly changing conditions and possible restrictions on access – permits can be revoked at short notice if wildfire threats spike.

-River levels, coastal conditions and water quality can all be affected by unusual weather patterns.
+River levels, current speeds, coastal conditions and water quality can all be affected by unusual weather patterns.
 Productions involving boats, diving, swimming, water stunts or marine filming may require closer monitoring of local conditions.

 Thunderstorms, high winds, reduced visibility and rapidly changing weather conditions can affect helicopters, fixed-wing aircraft and drone operations.
 Weather-related cancellations and delays may become more common.